 across the cement value chain.
 The implementation of ISO 50001:2011 standards speaks volumes about our sustained efforts towards augmenting our energy management system.
 We focus on increasing the share of renewables such as solar, biomass, and wind.
 We are using AFR and waste heat recovery.
-In the process, we monitor SO3, NOx, dust/particulate raw mill stacks.
-The data is displayed have been constantly setting industry benchmarks in energy efficiency.
+In the process, we initiatives to reduce our energy intensity our investments in Selective systems, new Electro-Static modifications, among others.